PYO cookies, the ever-popular show-stopper sugar cookies. 4 different ways...

 I promise to do a video using all 4 methods.
 As soon as I get time, I'll get that done for you!

 Also, the page, Silk Screen Cookie Decorating shows you how to do a ‘mass production’ way that saves lots of time.
-It’s the video near the bottom of the page.

 A couple of tips for PYO cookies